AURORA VIEWING TOUR#19: TO ALASKA

 FEBRUARY 23 (Sunday) –Fairbanks Departure

 Breakfast will be served early at the lodge.
-In late morning our van will then transport you and your luggage to the airport where you can catch your return flight home.
-Van transfer usually occurs between 9am and 1pm.
+In late morning our van will then transport you and your luggage to the airport where you can catch your return flight home (one group transfer only).
+Van transfer usually occurs after 10am.
+If your flight departs earlier than this, you will need to make your own transfer arrangements at extra cost.

 Aurora viewing during our January 2015 Alaska tour can allow times for portraits.
 Paul D. Maley photo.